jonnyggarcia/digitalgarden/src/site/notes/Collage in Practice Workshop - Meeting 2.md

 >
 > - The children made a collage of postcards.

-- "Infantilize because children also paint and draw.
+- Infantilize because children also paint and draw.

 ## [Study.com](https://study.com/academy/lesson/what-is-collage-definition-famous-artists-examples.html#:~:text=Collage%2C%20from%20the%20French%20verb,materials%20to%20a%20flat%20surface)